WalkupMatch

 The Matching Logic

 Each player's walk-up songs are scored against your Spotify data on three dimensions: direct song matches (you listen to the same track), artist matches (you listen to the same artist), and genre overlap (your top genres align with the song's genres).
-A song you've actually liked or saved carries the most weight — it's the strongest signal that the match is real.
+A song you've actually liked or saved carries the most weight.

 When assembling the team, the algorithm fills positions one at a time, applying two constraints that keep the results interesting: a genre diversity boost (so your team isn't nine players who all share one genre) and an artist repetition penalty (so one popular artist doesn't dominate the roster).
 The result is a team that genuinely reflects the range of your music taste.